What is Chagas Disease?

 Caused by the kinetoplastid protozoan parasite Trypanosoma cruzi, Chagas disease is primarily transmitted by large, blood-sucking reduviid insects widely known as “the kissing bugs” in endemic countries.
 Other ways of transmission are blood transfusion, organ transplantation, as well as congenital and oral transmissions.

 The disease has two clinical stages:

-– Acute (in which 5% of children die) characterised by fever, malaise, facial oedema, generalised lymphadenopathy, and hepatosplenomegaly – often spontaneously resolves in four to six weeks– Chronic disease has two phases:
+– Acute (in which 5% of children die) characterized by fever, malaise, facial oedema, generalized lymphadenopathy, and hepatosplenomegaly – often spontaneously resolves in four to six weeks– Chronic disease has two phases:

 Chagas disease is a leading cause of infectious cardiomyopathy worldwide.

 Patient treatment needs

 Improved treatment options are needed for all stages of Chagas infection:

 - A paediatric strength which is affordable, age-adapted, safe, and efficacious would cure patients early on in the disease.

 - A new drug for chronic disease that is safe, efficacious, and adapted to the field, and ideally would work in both stages of the disease.